 Unit Testing

-Unit testing allows you to validate your SQL modeling logic on small sets of static input data before deploying your models to production.
-Unlike data tests that verify completed models, unit tests help you catch logical errors during development—bringing the test-driven development approach to data transformations.
+Unit testing in dbt allows you to validate your SQL transformation logic using controlled input data.
+Unlike traditional data tests that verify the quality of existing data, unit tests help you catch logical errors during development, bringing the test-driven development approach to data transformations.

 Why Unit Testing Matters